pratiksha-naikk/BlogIt./README.md

 The user table should contain 3 columns namely fullname,email and password.

 The blogs table should contain 3 columns : email, title and content.

+Start the website by going to http://localhost/ and selecting your website.